ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/backups.md

    Always ensure you have enough disk space available before creating a database dump
 ```

-When disk space is low, you can pipe `mysqldump` output straight into compressed file.
+When disk space is low, you can pipe `mysqldump` output straight into a compressed file.
 As the output is basically text, you should see a sizeable reduction.

 ```
 mysqldump yourdatabase | gzip > yourdatabase.sql.gz